Chernobyl disaster: Radiation levels

 The ionizing radiation levels in the worst-hit areas of the reactor building have been estimated to be 5.6 roentgens per second (R/s), equivalent to more than 20,000 roentgens per hour.
-A lethal dose is around 500 roentgens (~5 Gray (Gy) in modern radiation units) over five hours, so in some areas, unprotected workers received fatal doses in less than a minute.
-However, a dosimeter capable of measuring up to 1,000 R/s was buried in the rubble of a collapsed part of the building, and another one failed when turned on.
+A lethal dose is around 500 roentgens (~5 Gray (Gy) in modern radiation units) over five hours.
+In some areas, unprotected workers received fatal doses in less than a minute.
+A dosimeter capable of measuring up to 1,000 R/s was buried in the rubble of a collapsed part of the building, and another one failed when turned on.
 Most remaining dosimeters had limits of 0.001 R/s and therefore read "off scale".
-Thus, the reactor crew could ascertain only that the radiation levels were somewhere above 0.001 R/s (3.6 R/h), while the true levels were much higher in some areas.
+The reactor crew could ascertain only that the radiation levels were somewhere above 0.001 R/s (3.6 R/h), while the true levels were vastly higher in some areas.

-Because of the inaccurate low readings, the reactor crew chief Aleksandr Akimov assumed that the reactor was intact.
+Because of inaccurate low readings, reactor crew chief Aleksandr Akimov assumed that the reactor was intact.
 The evidence of pieces of graphite and reactor fuel lying around the building was ignored, and the readings of another dosimeter brought in by 04:30 were dismissed under the assumption that the new dosimeter must have been defective.
-Akimov stayed with his crew in the reactor building until morning, sending members of his crew to try to pump water into the reactor.
+Akimov stayed in the reactor building until morning, sending members of his crew to try to pump water into the reactor.
 None of them wore any protective gear.
 Most, including Akimov, died from radiation exposure within three weeks.

+Accident investigation

+The IAEA had created the International Nuclear Safety Advisory Group (INSAG) in 1985.
+INSAG produced two significant reports on Chernobyl: INSAG-1 in 1986, and a revised report, INSAG-7, in 1992.
+According to INSAG-1, the main cause of the accident was the operators' actions, but according to INSAG-7, the main cause was the reactor's design.
+Both reports identified an inadequate "safety culture" (INSAG-1 coined the term) at all managerial and operational levels as a major underlying factor.